 It's really interesting to me.

-And that's why I think it's important to point out that the Cyprus situation is happening, though I don't feel it's worthwhile to deconstruct how his financial lies are always the same and it's all just panic and you should buy gold.
+And that's why I think it's important to point out that the Cypress situation is happening, though I don't feel it's worthwhile to deconstruct how his financial lies are always the same and it's all just panic and you should buy gold.

-I think it's important because it does live in the background of what's making him suspicious about this Chase situation.
+I think it's important because it does live in the background of what's making him suspicious about this chase situation.

-And those suspicions about this Chase glitch make him suspicious of the news report about it.
+And those suspicions about this chase glitch make him suspicious of the news report about it.

-I don't know if that's entirely what's motivating him to say that this guy in the news story about the chase glitch is an actor, but it's a piece of it.
+And I don't know if that's entirely what's motivating him to say that this guy in the news story about the chase glitch is an actor, but it's a piece of it.

-If he's watching all of these, or if he's not necessarily watching, but all of these patriot bullshit is coming about Sandy Hook being staged and fake.
+And it could definitely be part of the feedback loop if he's watching all of the, or if he's not necessarily watching, but all of these Patriot bullshit is coming about Sandy Hook being staged and fake.

 Staged and fake is in his mind all the time now, and it's constantly.